codeforkansascity/kc-covid-response/content/updates/safer-socializing-8-tips-for-keeping-you-and-your-friends-safe-during-covid-19.md

 ---
 language: en
-title: "Safer Socializing: 8 Tips for Keeping You and Your Friends Safe During COVID-19"
+title: 8 Tips for Safer Socializing
 metaDescription: 8 Social Distancing Tips for Keeping You and Your Friends Safe During COVID-19
 teaser: What's more fun than a Lake of the Ozarks pool party?
 Not quarantining for 2 weeks.